OpenNode vs ln.bot for Lightning APIs

 Related

-Pay-Per-API-Call: Monetize Any API with Bitcoin Micropayments
+Pay-Per-API-Call with Bitcoin Micropayments